ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

     }
 </style>

-ag-Charts is an exciting new addition to the ag-Grid family, offering both integrated as well as standalone fully functional charting capabilities.
+AG Charts is an exciting new addition to the AG Grid family, offering both integrated as well as standalone fully functional charting capabilities.

 <section class="code-tab mb-3">
 <div class="card">